-In this workshop, co-facilitators Diana N’Diaye and Alison Kysia will share their evolving dialogue about art, Islam, and social justice.
+In this workshop, Red Dirt Studio artists, Diana N’Diaye and Alison Kysia, will share their evolving dialogue about art, Islam, and social justice.
 Diana’s art practice has long included amulets, and after Alison recently lost a loved one, she asked Diana to help her make something to hold her powerful memories.
 In a world that is clearly suffering, Diana and Alison want others to make amulets as a practice of community empowerment.
 As two Muslim women intellectuals and artists, Diana and Alison will share inspiring and educational stories to springboard your own design.

 Materials Needed (makes two to three amulets):